LoayHalawani/To-Do-List/README.md

 # Technologies

-This web application is developed using the PERN (PostgreSQL, Express.js, React.js, Node.js) stack.
+This web application is developed using the PERN stack (PostgreSQL, Express.js, React.js, Node.js).

 # How-to-run